 Series about the protection of endangered species by women scientists (one animal, one country, one woman per episode): Dugong protected by a South African woman in Mozambique, Sloth by a Dutch-Surinam woman in Surinam and giant manta ray by a Peru-Swedish woman in Peru.
 The series aims at finding a good balance between scientific interviews, scenes showing the animals, beautiful landscapes shot by drones and underwater scenes to be compelling for a broad audience.

 Karen Allen, a South-African woman scientist, is doing her utmost to save one of the most endangered sea mammal: the Dugong.
 On the Island of Bazaruto, off the coast of Mozambique, she works for an NGO at making the local population aware of the need to protect the endangered species and at controlling the respect of conservation rules.
 Will she herself manage to get close to a Dugong, known for being so timorous?

 SL | 2018 | 72' / 52' | 4K | English (sub.) & Slovenian (sub.) | By Jure Breceljnik & Rožle Bregar | Film IT, RTV SLO, Studio Ritem, Vizualist | Broadcaster: RTV SLO

 Merely 4 500 people inhabit East Greenland’s 20.000 km long coast.
-It's one of the least populated places on our planet.
+It's one of the least populated place on our planet.
 Only over the last five generations, the ”modern” way of life penetrated East Greenland: the local population faced dramatic changes, from living in total isolation -the way people lived in the Stone Age- to integration in our globalized world.
 The world of the Inuit is changing at an alarming pace.
 Still, there are hunters and their families perpetuating their customs and traditions in a beautiful way.

 HU | 2017 | 52' | HD | English (sub. and English narration voice), Hungarian | By Balázs Lerner | Filmjungle Productions | Broadcaster: Hungarian public TV, TVP, Ceska TV, Deutsche Welle